melissx/Portfolio/Readme.md

 **Inventory Management System** (https://github.com/melissx/Inventory-Management-System)
 - Python, Django
-- Developed a inventory management system so businesses can track and manage their inventory.
+- Developed an inventory management system so businesses can track and manage their inventory.